 Growing up in The New Age explores the alternative world of the counterculture, from communes in the south of France, squatting in South London and 'free school' education to the many forays into all things 'New Age' set against the backdrop of social and political happenings of the era.
-Using a range of approaches including photography/digital imaging, film and video, writing, collecting, re-using archival materials and the web, 'Growing up in the New Age' sets out to reconsider the social utopias of the 1960s and early 70s and what we might learn from them today.
+Using a range of approaches including photography, film and video, writing, collecting and re-using archival materials 'Growing up in the New Age' sets out to reconsider the social utopias of the 1960s and early 70s and what we might learn from them today.
 Growing up in the New Age is published by Daylight books.

 Ryley, Marjolaine (2012) One Photograph - Life on the Floor.
 Photography & Culture.
 ISSN 978-0857852724; 1751-4517